 "it allows women to be actively involved in their birth, it's giving them back their power."

 Another Bellabirther says Maternal Assisted Caesarean appeals because

 "it puts the mother back into the equation, and means the hands that help that baby are its own mothers.
 Making the best of what many mothers feel is less than ideal situation."

 Not all caesareans can be MACs, but all MACs are caesareans.
 There is agreeance that a caesarean is not usually the first choice, but that a woman should be central to the procedure should it be required.

-This pdf from Department of Health (Western Australia) describes the procedure, stating that this approach is possible for 'elective' caesareans.
+A pdf (available in the member area resources) from Department of Health (Western Australia) describes the procedure, stating that this approach is possible for 'elective' caesareans.
 'Elective' does not always mean wanted, it simply means that you have time to prepare and know the reason for it in advance.
 An 'emergency' caesarean means it was performed after labour started.

 As MAC is relatively new, you can not assume your surgeon will offer it.
 Even when MAC is not possible, a CS can be respectful and woman-centred.
 I encourage you to include this pathway in your birth map.
 A doula can help you prepare for a positive caesarean, planned or as your contingency.